 Privacy is a fundamental human right.
-Your personal data is exactly that, yours.
-At OCR Labs Global Limited (OCR Labs), we want to keep it that way.
+Your personal information is exactly that, yours.
+At OCR Labs, we want to keep it that way.
 That is why privacy is paramount to us, in everything we do, and we are committed to respecting your privacy.

-Personal data includes data or an opinion (whether true or not) about an individual that is reasonably identifiable.
+Personal information includes information or an opinion (whether true or not) about an individual that is reasonably identifiable.
 For example, this may include your name, age, gender, postcode and contact details.

-2. What data do we collect and hold?
+1. What personal and sensitive information do we collect and hold?

-We may collect and hold the following types of personal and sensitive data:
+We may collect and hold the following types of personal information and sensitive information:

 - mailing or street address;